agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Example-sub**:

-Using [data](https://ourworldindata.org/grapher/real-gdp-per-capita-PWT) from Our World In Data:
+Using [data](https://ourworldindata.org/grapher/real-gdp-per-capita-PWT) from Our World In Data which is "slightly" different from the data used in the [paper](https://www.sciencedirect.com/science/article/pii/S0264999316300311) (e.g., Figure 6 1968 value of GDP is 8.7 in Our World In Data and 8.35 in the paper):

 Slope of regression 3.86%